josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind-is-smart-steering.md

 We just never agreed on what was a feature, and what was a bug.

-Likewise, I suspect most people on opposing sides of the Tailwind debate actually complete agree on Tailwind itself.
-I don't think we disagree on atomic CSS, or utility classes; I think our contention comes from the valuations we made long before we ever chose our tools.
+Likewise, I suspect most people on opposing sides of the Tailwind debate actually completely agree on Tailwind itself.
+I don't think our divide centers on atomic CSS, or utility classes; I think the contention comes from valuations we made long before we ever chose our tools.
 Where one of us sees a selling point, the other sees a flaw.

 Tailwind _is_ great.